aliuwahab/mymoneybox/PROJECTSPECS.md

 ## ✅ CORE APPLICATION COMPLETE

-The MyMoneyBox application is now fully functional and production-ready with:
+The MyPiggyBox application is now fully functional and production-ready with:

 ### Backend Architecture ✅
 - Complete Action pattern implementation with event-driven architecture